ORNL/Thermo4PFM/README.md

 Solvers are based on internal Newton solver.
 Specific solvers are derived classes of base class "Newton" and implement specific Jacobian and right handside calculations.
+Cramer's rule is used to solve the linear system at each Newton iteration.
+Solvers are templated on the dimension of the system of equations to be solved.

 Issues related to compositions possibly taking values outside of [0,1] during iterative solve are mostly handled by using continuous extensions